 Naturally, the interaction between the customer and service provider is vital for a great customer experience.
 So, we need to treat customers in a courteous and professional manner at all stages of the transaction.
 Yet, sometimes companies just seem too rigid in the way they deal with customer queries.
 The person may be nice, but the systems are just too inflexible.

 Many companies operate in an environment where there are a set of rules and procedures that staff must follow in order to get the job done.
 This makes sense when it aids productivity and efficiency within the business.
 When there are clear lines of communication, staff know what they need to do.
 They are clear about their roles and responsibilities, so standards are maintained and orders fulfilled.

 These practices may be necessary in order maintain a level of harmony.
 However, businesses should to strike a balance and ensure their processes are customer friendly and easy to navigate.

 They need to take ownership and shift the focus from the “policies” and procedures to how they can better engage with the customer.
 A company with a culture where staff quote “our policy is…” just antagonise customers.
 When this is said, customers feel the shutters going down and believe the person is hiding behind the phrase and they are not interested in helping them.

-Organisations must put the customer at the core of their business and re-examine every step (moments of truth) of the process where the customer interacts with a person or part of the business.
+Organisations must put the customer at the core of their business and re-examine every step of the process where the customer interacts with a person or part of the business.
 It will help them identify the pitfalls to streamline the business, maximise efficiencies and enhance the processes, so they can provide a better customer experience.

-Tony Robbins once said “stay committed to your decisions, but stay flexible in your approach”.
+Tony Robbins once said “Stay committed to your decisions, but stay flexible in your approach”.

 Staff who feel confident and empowered to make decisions are much more accountable, innovative and can resolve customer queries faster and in a much more effective way.
 Ultimately, it can lead to higher customer retention rates, greater productivity, reduced costs, lower staff turnover and increased profits.